LewisGaul/LewisGaul.github.io/_posts/coding/2020-03-30-rust-python.md

  - Java - better for long-running processes since it uses JIT compilation; requires the JVM
  - Go - a relatively new language (introduced in 2009) flaunting a new concurrency model
  - Rust - one year younger than Go, with a focus on performance and safety
- - Haskell - a well-known, popular functional language
+ - Haskell - if functional programming is your thing

 I haven't given much thought to extending Python with Java, Go or Haskell.
 I hadn't written any Rust before, but with comparable performance to C and all the shiny new charactistics and features of a modern language, it seemed worth exploring...